 Looking back I wish done more.
 Get as many guest spots as you can.
-Not only is it good in terms of getting more stage time as but it can help getting more people to your show especially if you flyer them on the way out.
+Not only is it good in terms of getting more stage time as but it can help get more people to your show especially if you flyer them on the way out.

 I’ve seen a lot of bucket speeches (For those that don’t know at the end of the “free” show the act will ask for donations from the audience to be dropped into a bucket on the way out.)

-A lot were too shy and embarrassed to ask for anything.
+Some were too shy and embarrassed to ask for anything.

 Do drink, drugs and have unprotected sex.